Abe Lincoln Craft and Book

 How to Make a Top Hat Out of Poster Board?

 The technique of how to make a top hat out of cardboard or poster board is similar.
 However, using cardboard will be a bit more tedious, as it is not that easy to bend.
-Also, you will need to paint the cardboard hat later on, or you can just use black poster board and avoid on painting time.
-The things you will require are black poster board sheets, glue gun, a stapler, pencil, cutter, scissors and black felt paper.
+Also, you will need to paint the cardboard hat later on, or you can just use a black poster board and avoid painting time.
+The things you will require are black poster board sheets, a glue gun, a stapler, a pencil, a cutter, scissors, and black felt paper.
 You can also try how to make a top hat out of construction paper and follow the instructions below if you don’t have poster paper.

 - Then cut short vertical lines, around 1½ inches, around one end of the cylinder to create some flaps.

-- To hide the flaps, cut a piece which is the same size of the donut.
+- To hide the flaps, cut a piece that is the same size as the donut.
 Glue this piece over the original donut piece to hide the flaps.

 - To give your hat a more finished look, use a felt paper to cover it with the glue gun.

 To examine any of the items listed, please click on image of item.
 As an Amazon Associate, I earn from qualifying purchases.

 BEST #OWNVOICES CHILDREN’S BOOKS: My Favorite Diversity Books for Kids Ages 1-12 is a book that I created to highlight books written by authors who share the same marginalized identity as the characters in their books.